matthewbogner/austinmesh/trial-mediumfast.md

 ## Guiding Principles

 1. ***Minimize disruption***: Do our best to not disturb our currently functioning mesh.
-We have new nodes joining the mesh successfully on a regular basis, we should do our best to avoid creating a poor onboarding experience for our new friends.
+We have new nodes joining the mesh successfully on a regular basis, and we should do our best to avoid creating a poor onboarding experience for our new friends.
 1. ***Data driven***: Collect copious quantities of data.
 Let the data guide the experiment.
 Any future decisions to switch frequencies and/or modem presets away from defaults will be met with justifiable skepticism - the data should be recorded durably so that it remains available in high fidelity for future mesh participants.
 1. ***Be open-minded***: Allow your previously held assumptions to be challenged.
 This is a learning exercise, be patient.